-1 References
+References

-- Lectures notes and slides from start of course through October 17, 2006.

-- Readings listed on schedule through October 17, 2006.

-- Assignments PA1, PA2 and PA3.

-- Handouts from class

-- Parsing homework

-- Quizzes
+- Class-time notes and slides from start of course through October 17, 2013. - Readings listed on schedule through October 17, 2013. - Assignments (Turtle project with yacc and lex), parsing homework's. - Handouts from class see the course calendar - Quizzes - For further reading, look at the textbook pages cited in the course calendar, if you need more detail

-2 Topic Coverage
+Topic Coverage

-- overall compiler and compiler-related tool constructions. - lexical specification: regular expressions. - implementation of a lexical analyzer: manually and using flex. - dfa and nfa construction from regular expressions. - error detection and recovery in lexical analysis. - syntax specification: context free grammars. - problems with grammars: ambiguity. - grammar rewriting to attempt to remove ambiguity.
+- overall compiler and compiler-related tool constructions. - lexical specification: regular expressions reading and writing. - implementation of a lexical analyzer: manually and using lex. - dfa and nfa construction from regular expressions. - error detection and recovery in lexical analysis. - syntax specification: context free grammars. - problems with grammars: ambiguity. - grammar rewriting to attempt to remove ambiguity.

-- top-down parsing: getting the grammar in the right form (left factoring, eliminating left recursion, recursivedescent parsing, FIRST and FOLLOW computation, LL(1) parsing method and and parse table construction, deciding whether a grammar is LL(1).
+- top-down parsing: getting the grammar in the right form (left factoring, eliminating left recursion, recursivedescent parsing, FIRST and FOLLOW computation, LL(1) parsing method and parse table construction, determining whether a grammar is LL(1).

-- bottom-up parsing: issues in parsing, shift-reduce parsing method, use of yacc/bison/JavaCup, LR(0), SLR(1), LR(1), LALR(1) DFA and parse table construction, deciding whether a grammar is one of these classes. - symbol tables and their design, construction and use
+- bottom-up parsing: issues in parsing, shift-reduce parsing method, use of yacc/JavaCup, LR(0), SLR(1), LR(1), LALR(1) DFA and parse table construction, determining whether a grammar is one of these classes.

+- symbol tables and their design, construction and use

-- static semantic checking
+- static semantic checking and examples from Decaf language